yosebyte/nodepass/README.md

 - **[npsh](https://github.com/NodePassProject/npsh)**: A collection of one-click scripts that provide simple deployment for API or Dashboard with flexible configuration and management.

+- **[nodepass-core](https://github.com/NodePassProject/nodepass-core)**: Development branch, featuring previews of new functionalities and performance optimizations, suitable for advanced users and developers.

 ## 💬 Discussion

 - Follow our [Telegram Channel](https://t.me/NodePassChannel) for updates and community support.